 In this article:

-Many auto insurance companies use a credit-based auto insurance score to help them decide whether to take you on a policyholder, as well as the premium you'll pay if they do.
+Many auto insurance companies use a credit-based auto insurance score to help them decide whether to take you on as a policyholder, as well as the premium you'll pay if they do.
 While it's only one of many factors that go into determining your rate, having good credit can help you save money.

 How Do Credit-Based Auto Insurance Scores Affect Rates?